The 10 Most Controversial College Professors in the U.S.

 Who is he?

-He is Dr. Benjamin S. Carson, Sr. (b.
-1951), a retired neurosurgeon and former professor of neurosurgery at Johns Hopkins University.
-The author of over 100 scholarly publications and seven popular books, he currently maintains a busy schedule as a public speaker, a Fox News commentator, and a political columnist for the Washington Times.
+He is Dr. Benjamin S. ("Ben") Carson, Sr. (b.
+1951), a retired neurosurgeon and former Professor of Neurosurgery at Johns Hopkins University.
+The author of over 100 scholarly publications and upwards of a dozen popular books, he ran for the Republican Party nomination to be President of the United States during 2015--2016 campaign.

 Carson was born and raised in inner-city Detroit.
 His parents divorced when the young Ben was eight years old, and he and his elder brother were raised by their mother, who worked mostly as a domestic servant.
 Although a third-grade dropout, Sonya Carson imbued her sons with a strong sense of the importance of education, as well as a deep religious faith and sturdy work ethic.
 Carson has stated that his moral vision and political philosophy were heavily influenced by his mother's example.